 Explanation: Between FY2015 and FY2021, a range of 64% to 78%, an average of 68% of full-time degree seekers accumulated 24 or more credit hours during the academic year.
 On average 47% of part-time degree seekers accumulated 12 or more credit hours over an academic year.
 Between FY2015 and FY2020 part-time degree seekers saw a steady increase in the percentage completing 12 or more credit hours.
-In FY2015 43% of part-time degree seekers accumulated 12 or more credit hours.
-In FY2015 43% of part-time degree seekers accumulated 12 or more credit hours.
 In FY2015 43% of part-time degree seekers accumulated 12 or more credit hours, and this percentage increased to 48% in FY2018 and 51% in FY2020 but dropped to 46.7% in FY2021.

-Lake Land College Goal: According to Complete College America, only 12% of first-time, fulltime students complete 24 or more credit hours and 22% of part-time students complete 12 or more credit hours annually.
-The Illinois community college credit accumulation average for fulltime students completing 24 or more hours is 30.5% and 25.4% of part-time students complete 12 or more hours in an academic year.
+Lake Land College Goal: According to Complete College America, only 12% of first-time, full-time students complete 24 or more credit hours and 22% of part-time students complete 12 or more credit hours annually.
+The Illinois community college credit accumulation average for full-time students completing 24 or more hours is 30.5% and 25.4% of part-time students complete 12 or more hours in an academic year.
 This goal was established by averaging the previous four years of credit hour accumulation.
 Lake Land's goal is to have 74.8% or more of full-time students complete 24 or more and 34.1% of part-time students complete 12 or more credit hours.